 Know the interview type.
 Contact the school and ask what format the interviews are and prepare for that type.
 If you prepare for the right type of interview, you will be at an advantage.
 Mixed multiple interview (MMI), group or one-on-one interviews will require different preparation.
 Make sure to do a mock interview that matches the type of interview you're going on.

 Know why you want to go to dental school.
 Be ready to clearly and confidently share why you are pursuing this profession in 2-3 minutes.
 Be sincere and passionate.

 Know a few key issues in dentistry.
-Utilize ASDA’s print publications (Mouth and ASDA News) and e-newsletters to understand what is going on in your future profession.
+Read ASDA's member magazine, Contour, and e-newsletters to understand what is going on in your future profession.